descope/python-sdk/README.md

 ### Enchanted Link

-Using the Enchanted Link APIs allow enables users to sign in by clicking a link delivered to their email address.
+Using the Enchanted Link APIs enables users to sign in by clicking a link delivered to their email address.
 The email will include 3 different links, and the user will have to click the right one, based on the 2-digit number that is displayed when initiating the authentication process.